 Also, crisp white flowers on the table will work with any color scheme you may have.
 I clipped these from my crepe myrtle shrubs as you may have seen me do recently in my summer tour.

-Classic white dishes are always our choice.
-(I’ll talk more about these gorgeous Arte Italica pieces below and in upcoming posts.)
+Classic white dinnerware is always our choice.
 Noticing a theme?
 Always try to keep the background neutral.

-Speaking of ambience, the music choices should be classically familiar but not too loud.
+Speaking of ambiance, the music choices should be classically familiar but not too loud.

 And now for some tabletop details: